 Most of that equipment can easily rent for a reasonable price in Imlil before your trek.

-– This trek is available and can be arranged for groups of all sizes.
+– Trek Atlas is available and can be arranged for groups of all sizes.

 – We can organize airport transfers and accommodation in Marrakech on your behalf.

-– Further discounts are available for group sizes over 8 people.
+– Further discounts are available for group sizes over eight people.

 – You can pay in €/$/£ or Moroccan Dirhams.

-6-day Trek Atlas: Trekking in Atlas Mountain of Morocco, exploring the valleys of the high Atlas and ascent Mount Toubkal.
+We arrange trek Atlas to explore the valleys of the Atlas Mountains, and ascent Mount Toubkal.